Stomper10/CheXpert/README.md

 # 3. Results
-You may get training and validation losses, as well as the test accuracy like ROC curves.
+You may get training and validation losses, as well as the test accuracy and ROC curves.
 You can also check the computational costs.
-Models(`*.pth.tar`) and ROC curve(`.png`) files will be saved in the `results` directory.
+Models(`*.pth.tar`), test set probabilities(`testPROB.txt`), and ROC curve(`ROC.png`) files will be saved in the `results` directory.
+If you run the code with `nohup` command, printed outputs will also be saved.
 Let me just show you the ROC curves here(100 simple ensembles).

 ![ROC_ensem_mean](https://user-images.githubusercontent.com/43818471/103856596-408c9a80-50f8-11eb-9be5-41b38847998f.png)

-This table shows a comparison with original paper results.
+The following table shows a comparison with original paper results.

 * Stanford Baseline(ensemble) AUC = 0.907
-* My Baseline(ensemble) AUC = 0.790 (Note that testset is different!)
+* My Baseline(ensemble) AUC = 0.790 (Note that test set is different!)

 Observation | Experiment AUC | Paper AUC | Difference
 :-: | :-: | :-: | :-: